-Comment Status Progress Council is now a formal member of the New England Weeds Authority (NEWA) which undertacted Councils weeds functions, including environmental weed control on roadsides designated Honservation Value.
-100%
+Comment Status Progress Council is now a formal member of the New England Weeds Authority (NEWA) which undertake Councils weeds functions, including environmental weed control on roadsides designated High Conservation Value.
+Completed 100%

 EH 1.2 Develop a Waste Management Strategy with a particular focus on green waste and promoting industry accepted best recycling practices.